Tenements-facades-project/wrofacade/README.md

 - `docs` contains website content and images used in this README
 - `notebooks` provides some Jupyter notebooks with examples of usage utilities from this repository
+- `label2clr.json` file contains mapping from class names to pixel labels used in segmentation masks

 **Subdirectories of `src`**: